Home

 4. Disable WPS

 Disable WPS entirely.
-The convenience of not typing a password once does not justify the attack surface it creates.
+The convenience of skipping a password entry one time does not justify a permanent attack surface.

-Find it under: Wireless โ†’ WPS or Advanced โ†’ WPS.
+Find it under: Wireless, then WPS or Advanced, then WPS.
 Set to Disabled.

 6. Disable Remote Management

-How to find it: Look for Remote Management, WAN Access, or Remote Administration in your admin panel's advanced settings.
+Find it under: Remote Management, WAN Access, or Remote Administration in your admin panel's advanced settings.
+Set to Disabled.

-Set it to Disabled unless you have a specific reason to need it.
-If you do need remote access to your home network, the correct approach is setting up a VPN rather than exposing the router admin panel directly to the internet.
+If you genuinely need remote access to your home network, the correct approach is a VPN, not exposing the router admin panel directly.

-7. Create a Separate Guest Network for IoT Devices
+7. Create a Separate Network for IoT Devices

 1. Enable Guest Network in your router settings

-2. Give it a different SSID and strong password
+2. Give it a different name and a strong password

-4. Connect all smart home devices, streaming sticks, and cameras to this isolated network
+4. Move all smart home devices, streaming sticks, and security cameras to this network

 Device TypeNetwork